By Indonesia specialist Chris

 Manado in north Sulawesi has tremendous marine life, including the intriguing examples that you’ll discover when ‘muck diving’ — sinking to the seabed sediment and getting face down in the hunt for creatures.

 Lembeh Island is a few kilometers off Manado and has some of the best muck diving on the planet.
 The creatures stand out against the dark gray volcanic sand by virtue of their brightness.
-There’s the mimic octopus (that changes shape to look like other animals), the grandly named orangutan crab and manta shrimp, and sea slugs in neon-vivid colors.
+There’s the mimic octopus (that changes shape to look like other animals), the grandly named orangutan crab and mantis shrimp, and sea slugs in neon-vivid colors.

 To the west of Manado, laid-back Bunaken Island has colorful coral and larger marine life, such as barracuda.
 Topside is the Tangkoko National Park, a rainforest where you’ll spot tarsiers (16 cm long and the world’s smallest primate), black-faced macaques and the curious looking, endemic maleo bird.